 Carbon taxes are one of the most effective carbon pricing instruments to address carbon emissions.
 For finance ministries, they serve as an administratively easy and self-sustainable resource for mobilizing domestic revenues whilst ensuring compliance with climate change commitments.

-On October 3-4, Sweden, one of the global leaders in implementing a successful national carbon tax, will host a hands-on workshop which would address key questions that arise when considering carbon taxation, including:
+On October 3-4, Sweden, one of the global leaders in implementing a successful national carbon tax, hosted a hands-on workshop which addressed key questions that arise when considering carbon taxation, including:

 - What is carbon pricing?